 There are 3 types of IRAs to which you may contribute: Deductible IRAs, Non-deductible IRAs and Roth IRAs.
 Which type you can contribute to is determined by a series of very complicated rules.
 However, you can instantly see how much you are allowed to contribute to each type of IRA by using this website or this one.
 Once you know how much you may contribute, the next question becomes, "which type of IRA is the most beneficial to you?"
 This will vary from person to person, depending on a series of facts.
 This website provides guidelines that can help you choose between a Roth and a regular IRA.
 The first website that I listed in this paragraph can help you with this decision as well.
 At the top of the website's screen, you'll see 3 tabs labeled "Eligibility, Comparison, Conversion."
 When you determined how much you are eligible to contribute, you were on the "Eligibility" tab.
 Click on the "Comparison" tab to learn which type of IRA is best for you.
 To find out whether it makes sense to convert your traditional IRA to a Roth IRA, use the "conversion" tab.
 There are four other calculators that can help you make the decision whether to convert an IRA to a Roth IRA.
 They are provided by Vanguard, the Wall Street Journal, Fidelity and RothRetirement.

-The newest type of retirement plan is a Roth 401k.
-This type of retirement plan first became available on January 1, 2006.
+One of the newest types of retirement plans is a Roth 401k.
 If you are trying to decide whether it is better to contribute to a traditional 401k or a Roth 401k, you should use this website.

 As you approach retirement you'll want to know whether your nest egg will last you throughout retirement.